 How do people get head lice?

 How can I make sure that my child’s hair does not get re-infested after treatment?
+After using Controlice® Oil Spray/Head Rinse, it is necessary to comb out all the nits with the suitable Controlice Comb.
+Then use Controlice® Defence to protect the whole family.

 What is so special about the Controlice® Combs?